-Even so, offering your baby some solids 30 minutes or so after a bottle will keep their tummy full longer and that may mean 2-4 less ounces of breast milk a day.
+Even so, offering your baby some age-appropriate solids (discuss with your pediatrician) 30 minutes or so after a bottle may help keep their tummy full longer and that may mean 2-4 less ounces of breast milk a day.

 If you’re a little hesitant or not quite sure what formulas would be the best for a breastfed baby, here is a very thorough formula guide to take a look at.